davidmalcolm/coconut/README.rst

 Actually running the built code is a work-in-progress.
-The approach I'm currently following involves a small patch to CPython, see `cpython.patch` within the coconut source tree.
+The approach I'm currently following involves a small patch to CPython, see `cpython.patch` within the coconut source tree (this was built against CPython 3.3).
 Approaches that don't require patching CPython are probably preferable.

 It's currently a toy: it only implements a subset of the bytecodes, and there are plenty of optimizations it doesn't do e.g. type inference,